kkosmides/stroubles_web_tour/background_research/overview.md

 ## Groups:
 1. Wildlife
-    a.
-Beaver Damn
+    1. Beaver Damn
-    b.
-Duckpond
+    2. Duckpond
 2. History
-    a.
-War Memorial Hall / Drillfield
+    1. War Memorial Hall / Drillfield
-    b.
-Blacksburg Mill
+    2. Blacksburg Mill
 3. Water runoff
-    a.
-Bridge 1
+    1. Bridge 1
-    b.
-Town Spring (or any spring, not too sure on this location)
+    2. Town Spring (or any spring, not too sure on this location)
 4. NOT SURE
-    a.
-NOT SURE
+    1. NOT SURE
-    b.
-NOT SURE
+    2. NOT SURE